 Roasted bell peppers are seasoned with olive oil, garlic, oregano, and crushed red peppers.
 Roasting really brings out their unique flavor.
 Delicious!

-Look at these gorgeous, colorful roasted bell peppers!
+Look at these gorgeous, colorful peppers!
 They are as flavorful as they are pretty.
-And they are so easy to make and very healthy.
+Plus, they are so easy to make and they are good for you.

 The ingredients you’ll need